 The year 2023 marks the year when interoperability in the healthcare system is a priority.
 Before we delve into the topic, don’t you agree that the efficient and effective execution of high-quality healthcare is critical?

 Just imagine healthcare professionals: What would it be like to sign into a single system and manage a patient’s data with a few simple clicks?
-No more spending hours combing over insurance claim forms, painstakingly updating charts, or comparing contradicting data to determine which version is accurate.
-Patient care, not paperwork, would be your primary duty once AI in healthcare boosts the interoperability services in healthcare system.
+No more spending hours combing over insurance claim forms, painstakingly updating charts or comparing contradicting data to determine which version is accurate.
+Patient care, not paperwork, would be your primary duty once AI in healthcare boosts the interoperability services in the healthcare system.

 This can seem like a dream if you run or work in a regular hospital or clinic.